Skrimpton/Guides-and-Cheatsheets/README.md

 #

 ### Speaking of $PWD...
-## Environment varieables:
+## Listing environment variables:

-The commands to display the current envirnoment variables in ZSH and BASH are:
+Display the current envirnoment variables in ZSH and BASH are:

 <b> Bash </b>
 ```bash